Exploring Holy Leisure

 “Holy leisure” brings work to a halt and provides a respite against the servitude of work and the worship of money.
 Join the Notre Dame family in acknowledging the value of rest and refreshment.

-December 4, 2020; Nativity window in the Lady Chapel of the Basilica of the Sacred Heart.
-(Photo by Barbara Johnston/University of Notre Dame) Holy Leisure, Part V
+Sacred Heart of Jesus and Immaculate Heart of Mary in a detail from a stained glass window in the Lady Chapel of the Basilica of the Sacred Heart.
+Holy Leisure, Part V

 Episode 5